mgoin/pdf-vlm/README.md

 ## Example Usage

-Here is an example of using vLLM hosting Pixtral-12B-FP8 on 1xH100 to produce a summary of the paper
+Here is an example of using vLLM hosting Pixtral-12B-FP8 on 1xH100 to produce a summary of the paper ["Native Sparse Attention: Hardware-Aligned and Natively Trainable Sparse Attention"](https://arxiv.org/abs/2502.11089)

 **Server:**
 ```